 In this article we will discuss the role of visuals for kids in the learning process, we will share some facts about how children learn and provide you with visual resources to aid your teaching process.

-Let’s start with throwing some light on why experts say visuals for kids are crucial part for the study process and earlier development of children in general.
+Let’s start with throwing some light on why experts say visuals for kids are a crucial part of the study process and earlier development of children in general.

 You may be interested in GraphicMama’s Free Coloring Book: 60+ Coloring Pages (Free Printable PDF)

 We are exposed to an awful amount of visual information nowadays.
-Media itself admits the influence of visuals over auditory and is increasingly relying on such content.
-There is 4000% increase of visuals in literature since 1990, 9900% on the internet since 2007, 142% in newpapers.
+The media itself admits the influence of visuals over auditory and is increasingly relying on such content.
+There is a 4000% increase in visuals in literature since 1990, 9900% on the internet since 2007, and 142% in newspapers.

 Statistics show that we learn in normal day-to-day living as follows: